uwbiot/IPv6OverBluetoothLowEnergyMesh/IPv6ToBle.sys/ReadMe.txt

 gateway and it is permitted.
 If it is for a mesh device, the classify function clones the packet, sends it up to usermode, and blocks the original.

-On the border router, the outbound classify function also compares to the mesh list, as the border router itself should have been added to the white list.
-If the source is on the white list, the function passes the packet to user mode.

 On the nodes, the outbound classify function simply redirects all outbound traffic to user mode, as it is assumed the node device is either not connected to the internet, or is not meant to be.
 This is because all nodes within a BLE